 Between microphones canceling each other out, moody internet connections, and inexplicable echoes, customary office party mingling just doesn’t work over a video conference call.
 Oh, how we wish it did!
 That’s where organized, video-conference-friendly activities that require engagement come into play.
 Some virtual office party ideas that work well include playing a classic party game such as trivia, having a show-and-tell with photos or videos, or inviting an expert to guide the group in, say, a wine, cheese, or beer tasting.
 (These activities work well for virtual team building events, too!)
 If you’re looking for holiday-specific recommendations, try hosting a virtual Secret Santa, creating a collaborative holiday playlist, or planning a fun scavenger hunt during your remote holiday party.
 Otherwise, one of the most popular activities we’ve been seeing in the virtual party space is the “simultaneous gift opening” experience where virtual party guests open a gift at the exact same time during the event.

 5. Give a Memorable Gift

-Giving a gift to each party guest that they can enjoy after the party is over is a must.
+Giving a gift to each party guest that they can enjoy post party is a must.
 In our new socially distanced world, gifts are conduits for the in-person connection we’re missing right now.
-A meaningful gift will let your team know how much you appreciate them and miss connecting with them in person.
-Some good examples include a spa or mindfulness themed gift or a beautiful notebook or coffee mug to compliment their home office.
-You could even combine this gift with the “party in a box” mentioned above.
+A meaningful gift or care package will let your remote team know how much you appreciate them and miss connecting with them in person.
+Some good examples that work for any virtual celebration include a spa or mindfulness themed gift or a beautiful notebook or coffee mug to compliment their home office.
+Another idea to help guests get in the holiday spirit is to combine this gift with the “party in a box” mentioned above.
 If your party refreshment plan is to send your guests everything they need to make a signature cocktail, you could include specialty cocktail glasses that can be used and enjoyed for years to come as the gift.

-For more virtual office party gift ideas, get in touch
+For more virtual office party ideas, get in touch

 with our account executives.
 Or call 206-557-4525.